 Another Mac temperature monitor app is iStatistica which is a system monitoring widget and gives you a summary of Mac with battery information, network activity, temperature sensors and fans monitor.
 Thankfully, the information is available in languages such as English, French, German, Spanish, Italian and Russian.

 With that, get the details of CPU, RAM usage and network stats like external, gateway and local IPs, speed rate and more.
-This free plugin of Mac temperature monitor is a good combination of features.
+This free plugin of Mac temperature monitor is a good combination of features to find CPU temperature monitor on Mac.

 Download iStatistica by clicking here.